benblasco/fedoralaptop/README.md

 Restore your home directory from the remote source via rsync

-# USAGE/EXECUTION
+# USAGE/EXECUTION AND UPDATES

-Then add they SSH key for this machine in Github https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account https://github.com/settings/keys
+Add they SSH key for this machine in Github

+https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account
+https://github.com/settings/keys